Roland the Farter

 Roland the Farter (known in contemporary records as Roland le Fartere, Roulandus le Fartere, Rollandus le Pettus, or Roland le Petour) was a medieval flatulist who lived in 12th-century England.
 He was given Hemingstone manor in Suffolk and 12 ha of land in return for his services as a jester for King Henry II.
-Each year, he was obliged to perform "saltum, siffletum, pettum" (a jump, a whistle, [and] a fart that were all done at once) for the king's court at Christmas.
+Each year, he was obliged to perform "saltum, siffletum, pettum" (a jump, a whistle, and a fart all done at once) for the king's court at Christmas.

 Roland is listed in the 13th-century English Liber Feodorum (Book of Fees).

 Biography

 There are no records of Roland's ancestors or spouse.
 After Roland's death, the Hemingstone Manor was passed to his son, Hubert de Afleton.
 Hubert had two children, Jeffery and Agnes.
 During the reign of King Richard I (1189–1199), Jeffery inherited the manor from his father.
 In 1205, the manor was held by Alexander de Brompton and his wife, Agnes, the sister-heir of Jeffrey, granddaughter of Roland.
 Though it is true Roland performed in the courts of King Henry II, his association with King Henry II was established in 1159.
 It is thus unclear whether Roland only performed for King Henry II or for other prior monarchs.
-Some sources speculate that Henry was so delighted with Roland's performance, he rewarded him a house and 99 acre in Suffolk.
+Some sources speculate that Henry was so delighted with Roland's performance, he rewarded him with a house and 99 acre in Suffolk.